 The Rescue Units are small portable buildings set up near the orphans’ own villages.
-We can help several hundred orphans in a three to five mile radius of a Unit which we couldn’t possibly do with a resident orphanage.
-Through these Units, we are meeting the needs of children who once had no one to care for them.
-We assist the children by providing them with:
+Rescue Units can help several hundred orphans in a five-mile radius which couldn’t possibly be done with a traditional orphanage.
+Rescue Units are meeting the needs of children who once had no one to care for them.